 3. Checklist Before Signing On the Dotted Line

-To protect yourself, make sure that your selected firm is licensed and that it has liability and worker’s compensation insurance (WorksafeBC).
+To protect yourself, make sure that your selected firm is licensed and that it has general liability and worker’s compensation insurance (WorksafeBC).

 There are two warranties you will need to go ahead with your roofing job.
 (1) You will need a warranty from the manufacturer of the roofing materials being used.
 Make sure to get a copy of the manufacturer’s warranty.
 (2) You will also need workmanship warranty on the roofing contractor’s work.
 The minimum you should accept is ten years.
 If you can get more, that’s even better.
-Ask the roofer to write it into your contract.
+Ask the contractor to write it into your contract.
 The warranty clause should contain some wording that specifies how long the contractor will assume the cost of labor and material to repair all the leaks within the specified period.

 There are two main ways that contractors structure their invoicing.
 Cost-plus and fixed contract price.
 Each has their strengths and weaknesses.
 The most important thing is to ensure that it works best for both you and the contractor.
 Arrange to pay for the work as the job progresses.
 Payment schedules are important but not concrete.
 It should be flexible and based on circumstances rather than hard and fast rules.
 This is similar to change-orders that you may want to be added to your property based on changes in ideas/preferences.
 Afterall, who doesn’t change their mind from time to time or make it up later once a certain stage is complete?

 If any of your neighbors have recently had their roofs replaced, find out what their experience was with the contractor they used.
 Many times, the knowledge of a person who had work done can save you a lot of time and efforts searching and interviewing potential contractors.